swarupSikder/swarupSikder/README.md

 Swarup Sikder Focus Badge Living Badge
-Hi , I'm Chitra
+Hi , I'm Swarup
 A passionate Frontend Developer from 🇧🇩

 About me
-I have obtained a B.Sc.
-Engg in CSE from Sylhet International University, Bangladesh.
 I am highly enthusiastic and curious to explore and learn new advancements in this web development field.I have experience working with HTML, CSS, JavaScript, React, Next.js, Node.js, and MongoDB.
 Currently, I am focused on learning more frameworks and libraries to further enhance my skills and expand my expertise. 🚀

 🏆 Projects:
 CrowdCube - A donation platform